kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 The user session is part of JATOS secuity measurments ([more about security](http://blog.jatos.org/Hardening-JATOS-Security/)) and can be configured in `conf/production.conf`.

-* `jatos.userSession.validation` - (since JATOS >= 3.1.10) - toggles user session validation.
+* `jatos.userSession.validation` - toggles user session validation.
 If turned on (true) only the IP which was used at login time is allowed to be used for subsequent requests by this user.
 This helps preventing session hijacking and adds an addional layer of security.
 But on the downside it also prevents using the same user in JATOS from different browsers at the same time.
 By default it is set to false to allow an easy use of a local JATOS.
 On a server installation it should be set to true, although sometimes this not possible, e.g. if your users have an often changing, dynamic IP address.
 WARNING: Turning off the user session validation reduces JATOS security!

 Other configs are: